 Journals have increasingly been forced to act as a sort of ethical police.
 Two years before the CRISPR babies affair, Nature had already vowed to subject research on editing laboratory embryos to extra rounds of ethical scrutiny.
 Now, in the wake of the scandal, journals are set to take on a more formalized policing role.

 This summer a panel of experts proposed that the World Health Organization set up an international registry for all gene-editing experiments, and that journals refuse any papers from projects not on the registry.
-The WHO is even developing a plan for a whistleblower hotline for people to report baby-making attempts.
+The WHO is even discussing how whistle-blowers might help report baby-making attempts.
 Such rules could be a relief to editors—they’d no longer have to make right-or-wrong decisions entirely on their own, under the secrecy of confidential review.
 Magdalena Skipper, the editor of Nature, tweeted that the plan for a registry was “very satisfying.”

 Journal editors and scientists to whom He sent his research paper have kept it confidential.
 But earlier this year a source sent us Microsoft Word versions of two draft manuscripts—one about the twins, the other discussing related laboratory research on embryos—with no conditions attached.
 Other versions, including a combined version, may also exist.